Privacy Policy

 Your Rights (Canada)

-If you are located in Canada, you have the following rights under PIPEDA and, where applicable, PHIPA:
+If you are located in Canada, you have the following rights under PIPEDA:

 • Right of Access: You may request access to your personal data and receive confirmation of whether it is being processed.
 Under PIPEDA Principle 9, we will respond within 30 days. • Right to Correction: You may request correction of inaccurate or incomplete personal data. • Right to Withdraw Consent: You may withdraw your consent to the processing of your data at any time by contacting us.
-This may affect our ability to provide certain Services. • Right to Complain: You may file a complaint with the Office of the Privacy Commissioner of Canada (OPC) at priv.gc.ca if you believe your privacy rights have been violated. • PHIPA Rights: If your data includes personal health information collected in Ontario, you have additional rights under PHIPA, including the right to request access to your health records, request corrections, and receive an accounting of disclosures.
+This may affect our ability to provide certain Services. • Right to Complain: You may file a complaint with the Office of the Privacy Commissioner of Canada (OPC) at priv.gc.ca if you believe your privacy rights have been violated. • Record Access: You may request access to the personal information we hold about you, ask us to correct it, or ask how it has been shared.

 To exercise any of these rights, contact us at admin@mamahala.ca.
 We will respond within 30 days of receiving your verified request.
 We will not charge a fee for reasonable access requests.